Since 2017

 Step 13

-14. Place cottage cheese in bowl; mash with fork (uniform texture for filling).
+14. Place the cottage cheese in a bowl and mash it with a fork.

 Step 14

-15. Separate egg yolks from whites: yolks go DIRECTLY into cottage cheese; whites into separate container.
+15. Separate the yolks from the whites: the yolks go straight into the cottage cheese, the whites into a separate container.

 Step 15